maxbisesi/LearnOrDie_4/readme.txt

 While testing you should be able to see new cards you just created and update them

-Use thunks to keep DB in sync with store for users, for guests do the normal thing and only save their stuff if they REGISTER otherwise forget it.
+Use thunks to keep DB in sync with store for users, for guests do the normal thing and

+only save their stuff if they REGISTER otherwise forget it.

+Owner Id is now stored on the FlashCard, that way when you're updating you can make sure that only the cards owner can update.

   characters: [],